Kim Rubenstein: Political career

+Rubenstein was an unsuccessful candidate at the 1997 Australian Constitutional Convention election, running alongside five candidates (including Eve Mahlab and Fay Marles) under the banner of "The Women's Ticket – An Equal Say".
+Their group polled 2.4 percent of first-preference votes in Victoria.

 On 17 August 2021 Rubenstein announced her intention to run as an independent senate candidate for the Australian Capital Territory in the 2022 Australian federal election and established the Kim for Canberra party.
+Her candidacy was unsuccessful.
+Labor incumbent Katy Gallagher and independent David Pocock were elected as the ACT's two senators.

+Rubenstein is a supporter of the Better Together Party, who intended to run two candidates as a single "job-sharing" senator at the 2025 federal election.

+Kim for Canberra

-In January 2022 the Australian Electoral Commission approved Rubenstein's application to form the political party called Kim for Canberra.
+In January 2022, the Australian Electoral Commission approved Rubenstein's application to form the political party called Kim for Canberra.
 The party received 4.43 percent of primary votes, representing 0.1328 of a Senate quota, in the 2022 federal election.

+The party remains registered as of April 2025.